mtpearce/idyom/README.md

-IDyOM: Information Dynamics of Music
+# IDyOM: Information Dynamics of Music

-Version 1.5
+Version 1.6

-Copyright 2001-2018, Marcus Pearce (marcus.pearce@qmul.ac.uk)
+Copyright 2001-2020, the IDyOM development team (see CREDITS).

 This program is distributed under the terms of the GNU General Public License.
 See COPYING for details.

-==Documentation==
+## Documentation

 Documentation on how to install and use the system can be found on the IDyOM wiki at Sound Software: